 It is true enough that authentic apparitions of Our Blessed Lord and Our Lady can never contradict the content of faith, and yet, the more perceptive among us cannot help but sense that His Excellency doth protest too much.

-You see, for the contributors to this document (Archbishop Bertone, Cardinal Sodano and Cardinal Ratzinger) the “content of faith” isn’t synonymous with the sacred deposit of Christian doctrine so carefully transmitted throughout the centuries.
+You see, for the contributors to this document (Archbishop Bertone, Cardinal Sodano and Cardinal Ratzinger) the “content of faith” is not synonymous with the sacred deposit of Christian doctrine so carefully transmitted throughout the centuries.